-LO2 lawyers are expected to competently manage intermediate-level legal matters with low to medium risk and complexity.
+LO4 lawyers are expected to competently manage senior level legal matters with high risk and high complexity.
 Legal Officers are internally assessed on the extent to which the lawyer's advice is solution-focused, clear, concise, and practical.

 Complexity of legal advice is a spectrum.
 Some of the factors in assessing complexity include: